-In scenarios where these above connectors do not suffice and there is the need to extend or customize the logic running at Bizagi servers (e.g, to integrate with specific systems and applications or reuse APIs), you may choose to create your own components to bundle within Bizagi through 2 alternatives: Bizagi Component library or Bizagi Connectors.
+In scenarios where these above connectors do not suffice and there is the need to extend or customize the logic running at Bizagi servers (e.g, to integrate with specific systems and applications or reuse APIs), you may choose to create your own components to bundle within Bizagi, through Bizagi Connectors (recommended).

 Bizagi Component library